 Normally, keratinized epithelium occurs on the facial aspect of the lips, dorsum of the tongue, hard palate, and gingiva around the teeth.
 When healthy, the gingiva extends 5 to 7 mm from the tooth.
 Nonkeratinized mucosa occurs over alveolar bone further from the teeth, inside the lips and cheeks, on the sides and undersurface of the tongue, on the soft palate, and covering the floor of the mouth.
 The skin and mucosa of the lips are demarcated by the vermilion border.

 The major salivary glands are the paired parotid, submandibular, and sublingual glands.
 Most oral mucosal surfaces contain many minor mucus-secreting salivary glands.
-Anteriorly and near the midline on each side of the floor of the mouth are the openings of Wharton's ducts, which drain the ipsilateral submandibular and sublingual glands.
-The parotid glands drain into the cheeks via Stensen's ducts.
+Anteriorly and near the midline on each side of the floor of the mouth are the openings of the Wharton ducts, which drain the ipsilateral submandibular and sublingual glands.
+The parotid glands drain into the cheeks via the Stensen ducts.